LongBu/AWS-MLS-C01-Study-Guide/README.md

   * use a pre-trained model to further train for specific task(s)
   * ﻿﻿Model zoos such as Hugging Face offer pre-trained models to start from
     * ﻿﻿Integrated with Sagemaker via Hugging Face Deep Learning Containers
+    * Hugging face is essentially a giant repo of pre-trained models (eg: GPT2, GPTJ, llama, stable-diffusion)
   * ﻿﻿You can fine-tune these models for your own use cases
+  * If fine-tuning a model, need to install the source version of the model
   * ﻿﻿BERT transfer learning example:
     * ﻿﻿Hugging Face offers a Deep Learning Container (DLC) for BERT
     * ﻿﻿It's pre-trained on BookCorpus and Wikipedia